 Missions Giving Goals

-During our Missions Month in August we profiled our four giving goals:
+During our 2024 Missions Month in August we profiled a new giving goal to:

 Our Perspective on Finance and Giving